 For example, someone who believes violence is wrong yet experiences an urge to react violently to a traumatic situation may experience numbness in their arms or legs as a way of suppressing the urge to hit or kick.

-However, some people may develop FND even in the absence of stress or depression.
+However, some people may develop FND in the absence of stress, depression, or other psychological factors.

 Factors that may increase the risk of developing FND include:

-Diagnosing FND may take a long time, as the symptoms are not caused by an underlying physical condition and can mimic the symptoms of many other disorders.
+Diagnosing FND may take a long time, as the symptoms do not result from an underlying physical condition and can mimic the symptoms of many other conditions.
 Doctors should not diagnose FND on the basis that tests for other conditions have proved negative.

 In many cases, both a neurologist and a psychiatrist will be involved in a diagnosis.
 A neurologist will help rule out underlying neurological conditions, while a psychiatrist can rule out other psychological causes and confirm a diagnosis of FND.

-Although there is no standard test to check for FND, the tests commonly used for diagnosis include:
+Although there is no standard test to check for FND, tests commonly used for diagnosis include:

 A health assessment and physical exam

-A doctor will note any symptoms a person is experiencing and will ask about life changes, traumas, and major stressors.
-The doctor may also take a full medical history and family history.
+A doctor will note any symptoms a person is experiencing and ask about life changes, traumas, and major stressors.
+They may also take a full medical history and family history.

-A doctor may also carry out functional tests to check for normal reflexes, balance issues, and physical movements.
+A doctor may carry out functional tests to check a person’s reflexes, balance, and physical movements.

 X-rays and MRI scans can identify whether symptoms are related to brain injuries or neurological abnormalities.

-A psychiatrist will use the diagnostic criteria laid out in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to make a diagnosis.
+A psychiatrist will use the diagnostic criteria laid out in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) to make a diagnosis.

-Due to the symptoms of FND, there is the potential for the condition to be misdiagnosed.
+Due to the symptoms of FND, there is the potential for doctors to misdiagnose the condition.

-- Health anxiety: A psychological disorder characterized by excessive thoughts about having an undiagnosed illness.
+- health anxiety, a psychological condition characterized by excessive thoughts about having an undiagnosed illness

-- Neurological disorders: Disorders which affect the central nervous system, such as epilepsy, multiple sclerosis, polyneuropathy, and Parkinson’s disease.
+- neurological disorders affecting the central nervous system, such as epilepsy, multiple sclerosis, polyneuropathy, and Parkinson’s disease

-Symptoms can resolve without treatment in some people with FND, particularly after they are assured that their symptoms are not related to a more serious health condition.
+Symptoms can resolve without treatment in some people with FND, particularly after they receive assurance that their symptoms are not related to a more serious health condition.

 However, treatments may be beneficial for those with: